 There are numerous benefits of adding meaningful animation into your app.
 It prevents confusion, lightens the cognitive load, and helps in understanding the user’s or system’s actions without explaining it through the text.
 The main sections of your app you should consider in terms of animations are:

 Example of visual cues when a user is performing actions in Hive app

-Remember that animations drive attention, so beware of animating every element in your app, since your customers won’t be able to focus on the important parts.
-Last but not least - animation can be fun!
+Animation can also be fun!
 Even a small twist can be considered a nice gesture towards your users, and they will definitely notice that you pay attention to the details.

 Who says that logging in must be dull and boring?

 Google’s Material Design is a great source of knowledge that should help you understand the principles of animation and motion in general.

 The attractiveness and clarity of the message relies on the simplicity of the website design and the organization of the content, therefore a minimalistic approach is highly recommended by every UX design agency.
 Staying away from unnecessary visual distractions should translate into a more effective call to action.